denilsonsa/denilsonsa.github.io/_posts/2023-11-10-pipewire-multiple-ports.md

 There are a few improvements I'd like to see:

 When selecting the *Pro Audio* profile, it would be more helpful to use the device names (e.g. `HDMI 1`) instead of generic names (e.g. `Built-in Audio Pro 7`).
+I've reported it as [issue 3638](https://gitlab.freedesktop.org/pipewire/pipewire/-/issues/3638).

 It would be great to have an automatically-generated profile that enables all available input and output ports.
 We already have an option [auto-profiles = yes](https://gitlab.freedesktop.org/pipewire/pipewire/-/blob/master/spa/plugins/alsa/mixer/profile-sets/default.conf) that generates profiles “by combining every input mapping with every output mapping”.
 This logic is a relic from the PulseAudio days and it creates *n × m* profiles.
 With PipeWire, it would be great to have one complete auto-generated profile, similar to the custom profile created in this article.
+I've reported it as [issue 3637](https://gitlab.freedesktop.org/pipewire/pipewire/-/issues/3637).

 ## Further reading